sheetlaverma/Python-Project-Diwali-Sales-Analysis/README.md

 # Python-Project-Diwali-Sales-Analysis
-Diwali sales data analyzed using Python to gain insights for improving customer experience and sales.
+Analyzed Diwali sales data using Python (pandas, matplotlib, seaborn) to clean, visualize, and extract insights that helped improve customer experience and boost sales